What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 3. Explore Haji Lane and Arab Street

 Head to Haji Lane for quirky shops and cafes.
 There’s plenty to explore!
 This vibrant and jazzy street is perfect for a day out with teenagers that want to hang out in a trendy area, and the insane graffiti wall is great for photos.
-Don’t forget to visit the cutest German candy shop, Bears & Friends, which imports high-quality fruit gummies that are both vegan and vegetarian, but they’re also gluten- and lactose-free!
-Go window-shopping at the vintage boutiques.
+Don’t forget to visit the cutest German candy shop, Bears & Friends, which imports high-quality fruit gummies that are both vegan and vegetarian, plus gluten- and lactose-free!
+And don’t miss out on window shopping at the vintage boutiques.
 Just like Haji Lane, Arab Street also has great shops for unique buys, including a handful of great vintage boutiques.

 4. Spend the day at *SCAPE